What We Do

 - Interviewed victims, and transcribed and translated scores of testimonies.

-- Researched and published groundbreaking reports and expert opinion on human rights issues not covered by the mainstream press, such as The Massacre of Political Prisoners in Iran, 1988, Report of an Inquiry and Neither Free Nor Fair, Elections in the Islamic Republic of Iran.
+- Researched and published groundbreaking reports and expert opinion on human rights issues not covered by the mainstream press, such as 2 reports (one and two) on COVID-19 and prison conditions; The Massacre of Political Prisoners in Iran, 1988, Report of an Inquiry and Neither Free Nor Fair, Elections in the Islamic Republic of Iran.

 - Translated tens of human rights reports of other national and international organizations.